Backlog reduction now. Public value later.

 At a salary cost of £35,000–£45,000 per year for a qualified archivist, clearing a backlog of that size represents £35k–£45k in staff costs alone.
 For larger backlogs, multiply accordingly.

-The National Lottery Heritage Fund increasingly expects EAD-compliant outputs as evidence of proper stewardship of publicly funded collections.
-Other major funders have similar requirements.
+The National Lottery Heritage Fund and other funders increasingly expect standards-based outputs as evidence of proper stewardship of publicly funded collections: EAD-compliant finding aids, PREMIS provenance, accessible metadata, and evidence of public benefit.

-The Archiver produces EAD3 and BagIt exports automatically — for every item you catalogue.
+Archivers.ai produces EAD3 and BagIt with PREMIS exports for every reviewed record — the evidence and structure funders expect.
 No additional software, no consultant fees.

 The case for your board

 • Reduces backlog risk.
 Uncatalogued collections are an audit risk and a reputational liability.
-The Archiver turns backlogs into catalogued, searchable archives.
+Archivers.ai turns backlogs into catalogued, searchable archives with archivist review at every step.

 • Demonstrates stewardship.
-Standards-compliant cataloguing demonstrates proper care of your collection to funders, accreditation bodies, and the public.
+Standards-aligned cataloguing helps demonstrate proper care of your collection to funders, accreditation bodies, and the public.

 • No new IT infrastructure.
-The Archiver runs in a web browser.
-No servers, no software licences, no implementation project.
+Runs in a web browser.
+No servers, no software licences, no forced migration.

 • Scales with the collection.
-From 20 items to 200,000 — the same tool, the same workflow, the same standards.
+From 20 items to 200,000 — the same workflow, the same standards.

 • Measurable output.
-Track items catalogued, time saved, and backlog cleared — clear metrics for board reporting.
+Track items catalogued, time saved, backlog cleared, and (after processing) public engagement — clear metrics for board reporting.

 Further reading